 Overnight Lake Natron

 A long drive today, taking approximately six to seven hours.
 It will be worth it when you arrive at a remote Maasai village, not regularly visited by tourists.
-Upon arrival you will be introduced to the village and set up camp.
+Upon arrival, you will be introduced to the village and set up camp.
 Once the Maasai men return from their day with the cattle you will see the village in full swing and watch the sunset.
 This evening experience a traditional Maasai goat ceremony and join them dancing.

 Overnight camping at the Maasai Village (basic toilets & no shower facilities)

 Today you have much more time to discover and learn about the Maasai way of life.
 Take a walk around the area, where the Maasai will show you the plants and ways in which they make local medicine.
-One last activity for the trip includes the women showing you the art of Maasai bead jewellery making.
+One last activity for the trip includes the women showing you the art of Maasai bead jewelry making.
 They learn this from a young age and you will have the opportunity to purchase some of their work.
-After lunch commence your drive back to Moshi/Arusha.
+After lunch commences your drive back to Moshi/Arusha.